wheatstalk/cdk-intrinsic-validator/README.md

 });

 // Validate the stack on every deploy and fail the deployment if any of
-// them fail so that CloudFormation can auto-rollback. new IntrinsicValidator(this, 'IntrinsicValidator', {
+// the given validations fail so that CloudFormation can auto-rollback. new IntrinsicValidator(this, 'IntrinsicValidator', {
   validations: [
     // Always succeeds.
 Not necessary.
 But even it succeeds, if anything